 Visit the sweetest store at Gilroy Premium Outlets to find great gifts, save big on “belly flops,” and sample the latest Jelly Belly flavors!

 The Water Oasis play area at Gilroy Gardens has giant flowers that shower, frogs that squirt, and water, water everywhere.
-Make sure to splash around in 2020!
+Make sure to splash around this summer!

 Stroll back in time

 The Gilroy Historic Paseo is a pathway in downtown Gilroy with historic murals that cover the city’s past, from Early Settlers and Agriculture through the Cowboy Era and, of course, Garlic!

 At the Wings of History Air Museum, you can get up close to real airplanes, sailplanes, and helicopters, including a full-size replica of the Wright Flyer.

 Enjoy delicious coffee or tea at the cozy, family-owned First Street Coffee House and Fifth Street Coffee Roasting Co.